Skip to content

 The goal of their pitch deck was to attract the attention of donors and use the funds to get the documentary considered for festival screenings and grants.
 The deck does two things well:

-1. The artistic approach is made clear.
+The artistic approach is made clear.

 The second page of the pitch deck explains what type of documentary this is.
 The approach is explained as a combination of interviews with the filmmakers and youth subjects, fly-on-the-wall footage, and archival footage.
 A summarized filming style gives readers an idea of what the documentary will look and feel like.

-1. A distribution plan is included.
+A distribution plan is included.

-The Project: Building Hope documentary was complete by the time the pitch deck was created.
-Sharing a distribution plan at this stage shows investors how much market research has been done and whether the identified strategies use the right channels.
-The pitch deck lists which festivals the producers are targeting but goes one step further.
-Also listed are the events the documentary will be screened at.
+The documentary pitch deck lists which festivals the producers are targeting, but goes one step further to list the events the documentary will be screened at.
 This section ends by mentioning the documentary’s inclusion in educational curriculums in the United States and East Africa.

 The Pitch Email